DellGEOS/AzureLocalDeploymentWorkshop/README.md

 ## Welcome to the Azure Local Deployment Workshop

-Written by me, Matt McSpirit, Microsoft Azure MVP and Engineering Technologist at Dell Technologies, the goal of this workshop is simple; to help you grow your knowledge, skills and experience around preparing for, and subsequently deploying Azure Local.
+Written by me, Matt McSpirit, Microsoft Azure MVP and Engineering Technologist at Dell Technologies, the goal of this workshop is simple; to **help you grow your knowledge, skills and experience around preparing for, and subsequently deploying Azure Local**.

 ## About the workshop